 O Immaculate Virgin Mary, we come to thee with confidence: welcome this day our humble prayer and our act of consecration.

 O Mother, thou didst carry thy Divine Saviour in thy most Pure Womb: receive our homage of faith and filial love as we come in spirit into thy Holy House.
 It is, by the Presence of the Holy Family, the holy home par excellence.
 And it is our wish that every Christian family be inspired by it.

 From Jesus, all children learn to obey and to work.
 From thee, O Mary, all women learn humility and the spirit of sacrifice.
-From Joseph, who didst live for Jesus and for thee, all men learn to believe in God, to live in and for you, all men learn to believe in God, to live in the family and in society with fidelity and honesty.
+From Joseph, who didst live for Jesus and for thee, all men learn to believe in God, to live in the family and in society with fidelity and honesty.

 We turn to thee O Mary.
 Receive our consecration to thine Immaculate Heart.
 Totally thine, we wish to confirm by this act of love our unlimited love for Jesus, thy Son, and our hope in thee, our Mother.
 And thou, O Queen and Mother of Mercy, grant to thy children an abundance of Heavenly Blessings.
 Amen.

 Pope Emeritus Benedict XVI blesses faithful at the end of Mass

 In front the Basilica of Loreto, Italy

 Pope Emeritus Benedict XVI made a pastoral visit to Loreto on October 4, 2012.
 The visit was set to coincide with the 50th anniversary of Blessed John XXIII’s visit to the Shrine of the Holy House in the Italian town.

 The shrine, a Catholic place of pilgrimage visited by thousands each year, contains the house where the Virgin Mary lived.